-No consolidation step is disclosed for the powder made by the processes of D4/D5, hence the requirement that such a step must take place without melting is also not disclosed.

-(c) Inventive Step
+No consolidation step is disclosed for the powder made by the processes of D4/D5, hence the requirement that such a step must take place without melting is also not disclosed. (c) Inventive Step

-The appellant submits that starting from the cited prior art, one of the problems to be addressed is how to produce more reliable larger components.
+The appellant submits that starting from the cited prior art, one of the problems to be addressed is how to produce a titanium-based article having superior ultrasonic inspectability.